arighodadra-maker/Traffic-_signs_project/README.md

 # Project Name

-My project is trained to detect traffic signs and stop signs in a photo, video, or live stream.
+My model is trained to detect traffic signs and stop signs in a photo, video, or live stream.

 ![VTjAzGN](https://github.com/user-attachments/assets/f04c6f8c-5bbd-47e3-8869-a5f2062fe391)